Our Favorite: Dr. Gary’s Best Breed Breed German Dog Diet

 You should be careful not to give your German Shepherd table food, as it may contain salt or an artificial sweetener called xylitol.
 Therefore, keep table food and scraps away from your dog.

 Avocados, raw potatoes, and peanut butter are also not 100% safe for all German Shepherds.
 If you choose to feed your dog a natural food diet, it’s better to avoid these foods.
+As mentioned, German Shepherds may be more sensitive to some mat, so lean towards meat meal or deboned chicken, at the very least.

 Make sure your dog never eats chocolate.
 Chocolate of any kind can be toxic to the German Shepherd!
 Dark chocolate is especially toxic to German Shepherds.